RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 - **Pulling directly from the Redpoint Container Registry** (`rg1acrpub.azurecr.io`), which requires authentication credentials provided by Redpoint Support.
 - **Pulling from an internal registry that requires Docker credentials** (e.g., Artifactory, Harbor, or any registry where node-level authentication is not configured).

 In either case, create the secret before deploying.
-The `rpihelmcli secrets` command will prompt you for registry URL, username, and password, then generate the image pull secret automatically as part of the secrets workflow.
+The `rpihelmcli/setup.sh secrets` command will prompt you for registry URL, username, and password, then generate the image pull secret automatically as part of the secrets workflow.

 </details>